Enhancing Communication through Visual Supports: Insights from an AAC Expert

 Motor Planning and Visual Supports: Rachel emphasized the significance of motor planning in accessing visual supports, likening it to the seamless navigation of smartphone interfaces.
 Consistency in the placement of icons and visual elements aids in the development of motor plans, reducing cognitive load and facilitating communication.
 By maintaining a consistent layout, children can focus on expressing themselves rather than navigating the visual interface.

-Rachel's Expert insights shed light on the multifaceted role of visual supports in enhancing communication for children with diverse needs.
+Rachel's expert insights shed light on the multifaceted role of visual supports in enhancing communication for children with diverse needs.
 By prioritizing initiation, leveraging motivation, implementing low vision strategies, and promoting motor planning, caregivers and practitioners can create an inclusive communication environment that empowers children to express themselves effectively.

 As we navigate the complexities of communication development, Rachel's expertise inspires us to embrace the power of visual supports in unlocking the communicative potential of every child.